adamsilver/adamsilver.io-jekyll/_posts/2014-09-17-select-menu-accessibility-issues.md

 categories: accessibility
 ---

-Unfortunately, some websites choose to employ a select menu that will submit a form when the value is changed; and with the submit button omitted from the User Interface (UI).
-The rationale behind this decision is ironically to improve the User Experience (UX), but in reality it is worse.
+Unfortunately, some websites choose to employ a select menu that will submit a form when the value is changed; and with the submit button omitted from the User Interface.
+The rationale behind this decision is ironically to improve the User Experience (UX), typically in the name of a cleaner interface and/or reducing clicks.
+Unfortunately, this introduces a degradation in UX.

-## Visual differences
+## TL;DR

-It may be easier to understand the differences when displayed as follows:
+Every form, even a form with a single select menu must have a submit button.

-### Good
+This is good:

 <div class="ui">
 	<form>